preludeorg/operator-support/README.md

 ## Selecting an Agent for your Operation.

-> Using an agent other than ThirdEye (which is baked into Operator) can allow access to additional features (Other protocol support, reverse shells, etc...).
-You can also write your own agent.
-Find details in the docs.
+> Using an agent other than ThirdEye (which is baked into the app) allows you to test/control other computers.

-1. You can download one of Prelude's other agents by clicking the "Add Agents" button in Operator
+1. Download one of Prelude's other agents by clicking the "Add Agents" button in Operator
 2. Launch the agent.
 (Operator runs on localhost by default, most agents are designed to automatically connect to Operator when executed)
-3. Your agent should now show up in the list of agents on the main page.
+3. Your agent should now show up in the list of agents on the side panel.

-## Where to go from here?

-* Create your own TTPs and chains.
-* Run a headless (API-only) version of Operator and connect your desktop app to it.
-* Click on the Train section to take the free, interactive training program built into Operator.
-* Pop into our [Discord server](https://discord.gg/NWURE99JzE) where we have an active Operator community.